ruoxinx/OpenConstruction-Datasets/README.md

 ## 🤝 Contributing

 We welcome community contributions to grow and improve this catalog.
 Use the quick templates:
 - [Suggest a New Dataset](https://github.com/ruoxinx/OpenConstruction-Datasets/issues/new?template=new_dataset.yml)
 - [Share Feedback](https://github.com/ruoxinx/OpenConstruction-Datasets/issues/new?template=suggestion.yml)

 ## 👥 Community Contributors

 This project is enriched by the support and contributions from the community.
+Thank you for your contributions!

 - [@tsrobcvai](https://github.com/tsrobcvai)